EU leaders to take step to joint financing of post-pandemic recovery

 The leaders are likely to give the EU executive arm until the end of April or shortly afterwards to come up with the size of the Recovery Fund and ways to finance it, officials said.

 The sums floated in proposals ahead of the summit are huge, ranging from 1 trillion to several trillion euros.
-But it is the method of raising the funds and whether they should be disbursed as loans or grants that are the most contentious.
+But it is the method of raising the funds and whether they should be disbursed as loans or grants that are the most contentious issues.

 France and Spain have presented proposals that involve joint debt issuance - an option firmly rejected by Germany, the Netherlands and several other countries.